 |CSIP Canadian Sport School||✓||✗|

 The BC NextGen Performance Centre is committed to providing NextGen Athletes with a highly competitive training environment, as well as access to external high quality competition (HQC) opportunities.
-Centralized Members of the centre will have the opportunity to compete externally prior to the formal team selection events in May and July in appropriately identified competitions which could include:

 This is a list of possible post-selection competition opportunities: